 - If you or your Covered Dependents have a claim for damages or a right to reimbursement from a third party or parties for any condition, illness or Injury for which benefits are paid under this program, the Claims Administrator shall have a right of recovery.
-Our right of recovery shall be limited to the amount of any benefits paid for covered medical expenses under this program, but shall not include non-medical items.
-Money received for future medical care or pain and suffering may not be recovered.
+Our right of recovery shall be limited to the amount of any benefits paid for covered medical expenses under this program.
 Our right of recovery shall include compromise settlements.
 You or your attorney must inform us of any legal action or settlement discussion, ten days prior to settlement or trial.
 The Claims Administrator will then notify you of the amount the Claims Administrator seeks, and the amount of your legal expenses the Claims Administrator will pay. - Whenever payment has been made in error, the Claims Administrator will have the right to recover such payment from you or, if applicable, the Provider.
 In the event the Claims Administrator recovers a payment made in error from the Provider, except in cases of fraud, the Claims Administrator will only recover such payment from the Provider during the 24 months after the date the Claims Administrator made the payment on a claim submitted by the Provider.
-The Claims Administrator

-- reserves the right to deduct or offset any amounts paid in error from any pending or future claim payable under the Plan. - The Claims Administrator has oversight responsibility for compliance with Provider and vendor and subcontractor contracts.
+The Claims Administrator reserves the right to deduct or offset any amounts paid in error from any pending or future claim payable under the Plan. - The Claims Administrator has oversight responsibility for compliance with Provider and vendor and subcontractor contracts.
 The Claims Administrator may enter into a settlement or compromise regarding enforcement of these contracts and may retain any recoveries made from a Provider, vendor, or subcontractor resulting from these audits if the return of the overpayment is not feasible.
-We reserve the right to deduct or offset, including cross plan offsetting on In-Network claims and on Out-Of-Network claims where the Out-Of-Network Provider agrees to cross plan offsetting, any amounts paid in error from any pending or future claim. - The Claims Administrator has established recovery policies to determine which recoveries are to be pursued, when to incur costs and expenses and settle or compromise recovery amounts.
+We reserve the right to deduct or offset, including cross plan offsetting on In-Network claims and on

+Out-Of-Network claims where the Out-Of-Network Provider agrees to cross plan offsetting, any amounts paid in error from any pending or future claim.

+- The Claims Administrator has established recovery policies to determine which recoveries are to be pursued, when to incur costs and expenses and settle or compromise recovery amounts.
 The Claims Administrator will not pursue recoveries for overpayments if the cost of collection exceeds the overpayment amount.
-The Claims Administrator may not provide you with notice of overpayments made by us or you if the recovery method makes providing such notice administratively burdensome.
+The Claims Administrator may not provide you with notice of overpayments made by us or you if the recovery method makes providing such notice administratively burdensome. - You agree to furnish such information and assistance and execute such papers as we may require you to facilitate enforcement of our right of recovery.
+Relevant information includes, but is not limited to, police reports, pleadings, settlement agreements, and communications with any party regarding the accident, incident, injury or illness. - • Our rights are not limited by any allocation or characterization made in a settlement agreement or court order.